Lesson 1: Introduction to Military Travel Rewards Credit Cards

 Lucky for military servicemembers and their spouses, American Express, Chase, US Bank, and Citi waive the annual fees on their cards.

-The credit card companies waive the annual fees to comply with the Servicemembers Civil Relief Act (SCRA) and Military Lending Act (MLA) laws.
-The credit card companies are not doing this out of some patriotic duty, but because they can get hit with huge fines if they break the laws protecting military servicemembers and their spouses.
+The credit card companies are not doing this out of some patriotic duty, but because they can get hit with huge fines if they break the laws protecting military servicemembers and their dependent spouses.

 What can I achieve by earning lots of travel reward miles and points?

-The total cost was 312,000 points and $267 in fees.
-These tickets would have cost over $7000 had we just booked them.
-We also stayed two nights at the Westin Melbourne over New Years Eve for 24,000 points and $0.
+The total cost was about 500,000 points and $1,000 in fees.
+These tickets would have cost over $30,000 had we just booked them with cash.

-This year I stayed at a $1500/night Ritz Carlton resort (60,000 Marriott points), 4 nights in Dubai (40,000 Hilton Honors points), a night in Bucharest, Romania (20,000 Hilton points), and have 6 nights reserved next year at Hilton properties in Australia, Scotland, and England, all on points.
+This year I stayed at a $1,600/night Ritz Carlton resort (60,000 Marriott points), 4 nights in Dubai (40,000 Hilton Honors points), a night in Bucharest, Romania (20,000 Hilton points), and have 6 nights reserved next year at Hilton properties in Australia, Scotland, and England, all on points.

 I’m a Diamond member of Hilton (free room upgrades and breakfast) and a Platinum Elite member of Marriott, without much travel at all this year.